ibm-cloud-docs/vmwaresolutions/vmonic/trbl_vsan_alerts.md

 For more information, see [How to download offline vSAN HCL file for vSAN Health Check plug-in](https://www.virtuallyghetto.com/2015/05/how-to-download-offline-vsan-hcl-file-for-vsan-health-check-plugin.html){: external}.

-On the vSAN health page, the following warning might display with the recommendation to Host restart.
+On the vSAN health page, the following warning might be displayed with the recommendation to restart host.
 {: tsSymptoms}

 `vSAN extended configuration in sync.`

-The warning is a non-issue and does not indicate functional problems.
+The warning is a nonissue and does not indicate functional problems.
 {: tsCauses}

 Restart the vSAN Health page to resolve the issue.
+{: tsResolve}

+On the vSAN health page, the following warning message might be displayed.
+{: tsSymptoms}

+`You have not finished or skipped the cluster Quickstart. vSAN Health checks are suppressed.`

+After you click **Go to Quickstart**, an informational message is displayed:

+`vSAN alarms are supressed until the cluster is fully configured or this Quickstart workflow is skipped.`

+These messages are nonissues and do not indicate functional problems.
+{: tsCauses}

+Click **Skip Quickstart** and then click **Continue** to resolve the issue.
 {: tsResolve}